Dan Euser

 Dan Euser is a Canadian artist, sculptor, designer, and landscape architect specializing in water features.
 His works include various dynamic water sculptures for landmark architectural installations.

-Most famous works of art
+Art works

-Euser's most well known works of art include the centerpiece for Toronto's Yonge-Dundas Square, as well as North America's largest human-made waterfall, installed as part of the National September 11 Memorial at the former site of the World Trade Center in New York City.
+Euser's most well known works of art include the centerpiece for Toronto's Sankofa Square, as well as North America's largest human-made waterfall, installed as part of the National September 11 Memorial at the former site of the World Trade Center in New York City.
 A portion of the waterfall for the World Trade Center Memorial, "Reflecting Absence," was prototyped at Euser's studio in 2005, for testing and design purposes.